Protein: The Recovery Weapon.

 The amino acids that make up protein are classified as “non-essential”, which can be produced by the body and “essential”, which must be sourced from our diets.
 The essential amino acids are histidine, isoleucine, lysine, methionine, phenylalanine, threonine, tryptophan, valine and leucine.
 We’ll be coming back to leucine later on…

-Protein deserves the amount of attention it gets and the importance people place on it, because it is in all our bodies’ living cells and has both structural and functional properties.
+Protein is in all our bodies’ living cells and has both structural and functional properties.
 Approximately fifteen to twenty percent of our total body mass is made up of protein, with half of it present as skeletal muscle.
 Protein is also an important building block of other tissues, including bone, cartilage and skin.

 From a structural standpoint, protein literally helps us stay in “shape”, because irrespective of what form the protein takes in our bodies, they are all repaired and replaced continually during our lives, which requires a continuous supply of amino acids.